We are all busy with so many different things, but taking time for family dinner provide so many benefits to all members of your family!

 Now you know why family dinner is important, so let’s make it happen!

 Eating as a family every night is probably a very lofty goal, so start with two dinners a week and see if you can work your way up.
 Pick nights that you know everyone will be there.
 Even if you are sitting down to dinner a little earlier, or even later than usual.
 You are making an effort to be together, that is what matters.
-Go get your calendar out and start planning your dinner with family time.
+Go get your calendar out and start planning family dinners tonight!

-How do you make it a priority to have dinner with family?
+How do you make it a priority to have family dinner?

 Did this make you want to have dinner with family more often?